testing-library/eslint-plugin-testing-library/docs/rules/prefer-explicit-assert.md

 ## When Not To Use It

 If you prefer to use `getBy*` queries implicitly as an assert-like method itself, then this rule is not recommended.
+Instead check out this rule [prefer-implicit-assert](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/prefer-implicit-assert.md)

 ## Further Reading